 So head to this always glowing and shimmering city of Las Vegas to enjoy a magical holiday season with your family.
 If anyone knows how to put on a grand celebration and a show, then it has to be this party city of Las Vegas!

 Contributed by Harshi (an island girl) and Aman (a city dweller) together they travel and write about exotic tropical getaways, offbeat experiences, travel recommendations & guides over at Trot.World.

 Descanso Gardens, Los Angeles

-Located in the suburbs of Los Angeles county, specifically in the mountains of La Cañada Flintridge, lies Descanso Gardens.
-This botanical garden is famous in the Los Angeles area for its festive light displays and gorgeous holiday decorations with a unique warm weather flair.
+Located in the suburbs of Los Angeles County, specifically in the mountains of La Cañada Flintridge, lies Descanso Gardens.
+This botanical garden is famous for its festive light displays and gorgeous holiday decorations with a unique warm-weather flair.

-Known as Descanso Gardens: Enchanted Forest of Light, the display is usually available each holiday season between the months of November and December.
-You’ll get a chance to see various light displays including a tulip field of beautifully lit flower-shaped bulbs, an Asian inspired garden, and an interactive pathway that lights up as you walk on it.
+Known as Descanso Gardens: Enchanted Forest of Light, the display is available each holiday season between the months of November and December.
+You’ll get a chance to see various light displays including a tulip field of beautifully lit flower-shaped bulbs, an Asian-inspired garden, and an interactive pathway that lights up as you walk on it.